 - F-2 children may engage in full-time study at the elementary and secondary school level only (K-12th grade).

-- F-2 spouses and children may study part-time, but only if the study is "vocational or recreational" in nature.
-If a dependent wants to study full-time in degree-seeking status, they must apply for and receive a change of status to F, J, or M.
+- F-2 spouses (any age) and children (up to the age of 21) may study part-time at UC to pursue a degree.
+If a dependent wants to study full-time in degree-seeking status, they must apply for and receive a change of status to F-1, J-1, or M-1.

 - F-2 visa holders may not accept employment or engage in business under any circumstances.